About The Osgood Center

 The Osgood Center for International Studies presents an academic seminar that revolves around the historic 2021 presidential inauguration.
 This quadrennial event is one of the most important events in American history that is celebrated by hundreds of thousands of people who come to D.C. to witness history-in-the-making.
 With a highly competitive election set to take place, interest is running high; but, regardless of the winner, reserve your space for the unique opportunity to celebrate this very special event on the National Mall and at special inaugural activities.

 The Osgood Center Washington Experience is a personalized, academic leadership and professional development program that includes an internship, academic coursework, an experiential education seminar and leadership training.
 The purpose is to enhance a student's academic, career, and personal goals to prepare for leadership in the professional world.
 Of all U.S. cities, Washington, D.C. is among the very best places for a college students to gain new confidence and leadership abilities to make valuable contributions to society in their chosen field.
-Summer internships culminate in the OCIS Foreign Policy Institute and may run from two to ten weeks, depending on students' interests.
+Summer internships culminate in the OCIS Summer Symposium.
+Grant funds from the Cougar Initiative to Engage are available for program participants.

 The Osgood Center for International Studies seeks full and/or part-time interns with an interest in international affairs, foreign policy, national security and/or global economic policy to assist with a variety of upcoming summer programs.
 The internship affords the student an opportunity to contribute to the delivery of high quality experiential programs as well as to gain academically from an exceptional professional experience.